Home and Garden in Persian

 The Importance of Home and Garden in Persian Culture

 In Persian culture, homes are more than just living spaces; they are places of warmth, hospitality, and beauty.
 Gardens, known as Bagh in Persian, hold a special place in Iranian heritage, symbolizing paradise and tranquility.
-The traditional Persian home is designed with intricate details, natural elements, and a harmonious balance between indoor and outdoor spaces.

 Traditional Persian Home Design

-- Iwan (ایوان): A large, open porch that provides shade and serves as an outdoor seating area.
+- Iwan (ایوان): A large open porch that provides shade and serves as an outdoor seating area.

 - Badgir (بادگیر): Windcatchers used to cool the house naturally.